 - Check their credentials – are they all in order.

-- Speak to them – never hire an accountant without first talking to them to ensure they are a good fit!
+- Speak to them – never hire without first talking to them to ensure they are a good fit!

 Working with a local accountant does have its advantages, it has to be said, but in the digital age, it is possible to work with an accountant from anywhere in the world – so long as they are aware of UK tax legislation!